Floorp-Projects/Floorp/testing/mochitest/README.txt

 Steps to get started:

  1.)
-Right now, you will need to edit some constants in runtests.pl.
-Windows
-     is not yet supported.

- 2.)
-Start the python server in a separate console:

-      %> python server.py

-     It runs at http://localhost:8888/.
-Control-C will kill it.
-We are looking at other server options, because we don't want to require python.
+Run the runtests.pl script to start the server.

+     Currently, the test script automatically determines the location of *Firefox*.

+ 2.) gen_template.pl will generate test templates for HTML, XUL, and XHTML.
+     Read the comment at the top of the file for usage instructions.

  3.)
-New test cases can be added to the tests/ directory.
-We are working on
-     easy test navigation and automated test addition.

- 4.) gen_template.pl will generate test templates for HTML, XUL, and XHTML.
-     Read the comment at the top of the file for usage instructions.

- 5.)
 Write a test.

-Checkin rules:

- 1.)
-Any module owner/peer/member should feel free to check in a test case.

- 2.)
-Tests should always be passing, and failing tests will make the tree
-     turn orange (very soon).
-If you have tests that you know are going to fail, use the todo() function.

- 3.)
-Modifications to Makefiles, Perl, or JS code need a bugzilla bug with
-     davel and sayrer cc'd.

 Example test: